ycpcs/cs320-spring2016/index.md

 * **Apr 22** - [Assignment 9](assign/assign09.html) describes the deliverables for the individual project.
 * **Apr 22** - [Assignment 8](assign/assign08.html) describes the deliverables for the team project.
 ­-->

+* **Apr 16** - [Individual Project Milestone3](assign/assign04.html) is due Friday, April 22nd.
+This will be a 3-4 minute in-class demonstration of your progress since Milestone 2.

 * **Apr 11** - Updated the Library project on the [Resources page](./resources) to include a many-to-many relationship between the Books and Authors table by implementing a junction table.